elzurdo/elzurdo.github.io/_posts/2022-06-29-precision-is-the-goal.md

 Hypothesis testing may come off as a dark art.
 On the one hand, data collection is expensive.
 On the other, small data sets may not yield enough statistical significance to draw meaningful conclusions.
 Combining these constraints with stakeholder requirements for quick answers from data makes the task of choosing the sample size stopping criterion a challenging balancing act.

-This is especially true if the data is collected in a sequential manner, where a person, or an algorithm needs to determine when to stop collecting data to satisfy the project requirements without introducing confirmation bias.
+This is especially true if the data is collected in a sequential manner, where a person, or an algorithm, needs to determine when to stop collecting data to satisfy the project requirements without introducing confirmation bias, i.e, disproportionately supporting the researchers prior beliefs.

 This post is targeted to anyone involved in experimentation, technical or managerial, and is interested in improving how they plan an experiment budget and conduct post data collection interpretation.